MercyKiragu/SAFESWIPE/README.md

 In addition, the number of false positive remains acceptable.
 This means a lot less verification work (on legitimate transactions) for the fraud departement compare to some other approaches which failed on this aspect.
 Key results are shown below:

-Confusion matrix of xgboost modelachieved using SMOTE over-sampling :
+Confusion matrix of xgboost model achieved using SMOTE over-sampling :

 ![alt text](image.png)